- Men's Sports

 - Local Media

 - Rec Center

-In his first season as pitching coach, Hergert's pitching staff posted a school record 39 wins and featured two All-Region XI selections, including Pitcher of the Year and Arizona State signee, Steve Salas.
+In his first season as pitching coach, Hergert's pitching staff posted a school record 39 wins and featured two NJCAA all-region XI selections, including pitcher of the year and Arizona State signee, Steve Salas.
 Salas was a 22nd round pick by the Anaheim Angels in the 2006 draft.

 The 2007 season featured two pitchers from the NIACC pitching staff to sign with NCAA Division I schools.
 Tom Heithoff and Jared Koch signed with Evansville University and South Dakota State University, respectively.
-Heithoff was named Region XI Player of the Year and earned 3rd-Team All-American honors.
+Heithoff was named NJCAA Region XI Player of the Year and earned 3rd-Team All-American honors.
 Heithoff continued a very successful career at Evansville earning back-to-back 2nd-Team All-Missouri Valley honors as a utility player, and lead the MVC in saves for two consecutive seasons.
-Also that season, NIACC closer Zack Welter received 2nd-Team All-Region as a reliever while racking up a school record eight saves.
+Also that season, NIACC closer Zack Welter received NJCAA Region IX 2nd-Team all-region honors as a reliever while piling up a school record eight saves.
 Welter went on to be NIACC's all-time saves leader with 16.